resbaz/nectar-cloud-lessons/README.md

 * a green sticky note.
 * A set of answer cards, lettered 'A', 'B', 'C', 'D' and 'E' respectively.
 It is useful if each letter is on a different colour card.
+* a set of three envelopes, at least one of which fits inside the other two, to describe ssh and man in the middle attacks.

 The image used for the lessons is named `res_os_drupal7`.
 Check that it is still around and works as expected before the lesson.
 If you need to rebuild it, there are instructions in the file